Minor league football (gridiron): Minor League Football System

 After the decline of the minor leagues in the 1980s, the semi-pro circuit tried to fill that niche.
 In the summer of 1989, the Minor League Football System (MLFS) was formed as an attempt to develop a nationwide semi-pro football league.
 The circuit had aspirations to become a feeder system for the NFL and featured eleven teams in as many states.
 The league's commissioner was Roger Wehrli.
-Because the league wanted to attract good local talent but did not pay, it functioned as a temporary employment agency, and offered jobs and housing for players in local communities during the season.
+Because the league wanted to attract good local talent but did not pay any salary, it functioned as a temporary employment agency, and offered jobs and housing for players in local communities during the season.
 Despite that, it managed to attract decent talent, including ex-NFL players such as Rusty Hilger and Ben Rudolph, as well as coaches including Walt Michaels, Darryl Rogers and Lou Saban.
 After a successful first season, the league attracted strong sponsors in Wilson and Gatorade, but two teams folded midway through the second year, while the rest folded after the end of the season, unable to establish a working agreement with the NFL.